 Emmy-winning Reality Show created by Elise Doganieri and Bertram van Munster and aired on CBS since 2001.
-Hosted by Phil Keoghan, the show could vaguely be considered the Reality Show version of Around the World in Eighty Days.Eleven teams of two peoplenote Though four seasons have featured twelve teams (Seasons 3, 4, 10, and 15), while Season 8 featured ten teams of four go on a journey around the world, following clues and performing tasks in order to be the first to arrive at the designated Pit Stop; the last team to arrive is usually (but not always) eliminated.The most common types of tasks that the racers must perform along the way:
+Hosted by Phil Keoghan, the show could vaguely be considered the Reality Show version of Around the World in Eighty Days.Eleven teams of two peoplenote Though four seasons have featured twelve teams (Seasons 3, 4, 10, and 15), while Season 8 featured ten teams of four go on a journey around the world, following clues and performing tasks in order to find their way to the designated Pit Stops; the last team to arrive is usually (but not always) eliminated.The most common types of tasks that the racers must perform along the way:

-Detour - A Detour is a choice between two tasks, each with its own pros and cons.
+Detour — A Detour is a choice between two tasks, each with its own pros and cons.
 For Seasons 1-4, one route was typically shorter but harder (or scarier) to use while the other was longer but relatively easier.
-Starting with Season 5, it became more of a choice between two conflicting skill sets, such as Brains vs. Brawn, or something highly technical vs. grunt work.
+Starting with Season 5, it became more of a choice between two conflicting skill sets, such as brains vs. brawn, or something highly technical vs. grunt work.
 However, up until about Season 12, the tasks were still unbalanced enough that teams could easily see that one was much faster than the other.
-The producers got better at this post-All-Stars, and it's now uncommon to see all the teams choose the same Detour.
+The producers got better at this after the first All-Stars, and it's now uncommon to see all the teams choose the same Detour.

-Fast Forward - A special task that allows a team to bypass all other tasks and head directly to the Pit Stop.
-Fast Forwards are only awarded to the first team to complete the task, and teams are limited to one Fast Forward per race.
+Fast Forward — A special task that allows a team to bypass all other tasks and head directly to the Pit Stop.
+This is only awarded to the first team to complete the task, and teams are limited to one Fast Forward per race.
 The earliest seasons had Fast Forwards available on every leg, but due to the expense of setting them up they were cut back to only once or twice a season.

-Yield/U-Turn — Introduced in Season 5, the Yield allowed one team to hinder the progress of another.
-The Yield (Seasons 5-11) makes the affected team wait for approximately 30 minutes before they're allowed to continue the race, while the U-Turn (Season 12 and onward) forces them to go back to the Detour they just finished and complete the other task.
-If the targeted team is already past the Yield or U-Turn at that point, it has no effect.
-There have been some variations on the U-Turn, such as the Blind U-Turn (Season 14-16), where the team using it can remain anonymous, the Double U-Turn (Season 17 and beyond), where two teams can each hinder a group behind them, the Blind Double U-Turn (Seasons 21-22), and the Must Vote U-Turn (non-US only), which forces all the teams to vote for who should be U-Turned on that leg.
+Yield/U-Turn — Introduced in Season 5, the Yield allowed one team to hinder the progress of another, forcing them to wait for approximately 30 minutes before they were able to continue.
+Come Season 12, it was replaced by the U-Turn, where the effected team is forced to complete the other side of the Detour they just finished.
+There have been several variations on the U-Turn, such as the Blind U-Turn (Seasons 14-16), where the team using it can remain anonymous, the Double U-Turn (Season 17 onwards), where two teams can each hinder a group behind them, the Blind Double U-Turn (Seasons 21-22), and the Must Vote U-Turn (non-US only), which forces all the teams to vote for who should be U-Turned on that leg.

-Speed Bump - Also introduced in Season 12, the Speed Bump is a short penalty task assigned to teams that placed last in non-elimination legs of the race.
-The Speed Bumped team must complete the task before they are allowed to continue.
-(Prior to this, non-elimination penalties involved confiscation of money and possibly possessions, or a time penalty on the next leg if they did not come in first.)
-Season 19 introduced a task called a Hazard, which is functionally similar but given to the team who finished last on the race's first task.
+Speed Bump — Introduced in Season 12, this is a short penalty task for teams that place last in non-elimination legs (prior to this, non-elimination penalties involved the confiscation of money and possibly possessions, or a time penalty on the next leg if they did not come in first).
+Season 19 included a task called the "Hazard," which was functionally similar, but given to the team who finished last on the race's first task.

 The Amazing Race Asia: A race around the world (except for the Americas) open to English-speaking citizens of South, East, and Southeast Asia (Russia and Middle Eastern citizens not eligible), with a grand prize of US$100 thousand.
-Four seasons have aired.
+It lasted four seasons.

-The Amazing Race: A Corrida Milionária: A race around Brazil (and Chile) open solely to citizens of Brazil with a grand prize of R$500 thousand (about US$325 thousand).
+The Amazing Race: A Corrida Milionária: A race around Brazil (and Chile) open solely to citizens of Brazil with a grand prize of 500 thousand Brazilian reais (about US$220 thousand).
 Only one season aired.

 The Brazilian version is dubiously known for having one of the teams and their production crew robbed at gunpoint and being forced to stop racing until the local police could retrieve the camera and personal belongings of the crew.
 The team dropped from 4th to last, and were granted a non-elimination leg penalty.
 They were ultimately unable to recover and were eliminated two episodes later, after having come in first place on the leg before the robbery.

 HaMerotz LaMillionnote "The Race to the Million" in Hebrew: A race around the world (except the Americas, again) open to citizens of Israel with a grand prize of 1 million Israeli new shkalim (approximately US$277 thousand).
 It lasted three seasons.

-The Amazing Race en Discovery Channel: A race around Latin America and the Caribbean open solely to Spanish-speaking citizens of the region (except those from Cuba, French Guiana, Puerto Rico, and much of the Lesser Antillies; Jamaica and the Bahamas are okay though) with a grand prize of US$250 thousand.
-Four seasons have aired under differing titlesnote Season 1 and 2 were titled en Discovery Channel, and Season 4 was Edição Brasil.
+The Amazing Race Latin America: A race around Latin America and the Caribbean open solely to Spanish-speaking citizens of the region (except those from Cuba, French Guiana, Puerto Rico, and much of the Lesser Antillies; Jamaica and the Bahamas are okay though) with a grand prize of US$250 thousand.
+Five seasons have aired under differing titlesnote Season 1 and 2 were titled en Discovery Channel, and Season 4 was Edição Brasil.

 The Amazing Race: China Rush: A race around mainland China with a grand prize of a trip around the world financed by a travel agency.
 The first season was open solely to English-speaking nationals or expatriates living in China, but the second season allowed Chinese citizens as well as any international contestants who speak English and Chinese and had lived in China at some time.
-Two seasons have aired.
+Three seasons have aired.

 Shanghai Rush: This knock-offnote The network didn't get the Amazing Race trademark until the China Rush preceded the China Rush and was a race solely around Shanghai with a grand prize of a year's accommodations at the Gemdale Green World.
 Instead of having Roadblocks, Detours, or Pit Stops, teams had to perform nondescript tasks at each location before moving on.

-The Amazing Race Australia: A race around the world open to Australian citizens, with a grand prize of A$250 thousand (approximately US$260 thousand).
+The Amazing Race Australia: A race around the world open to Australian citizens, with a grand prize of A$250 thousand (approximately US$229 thousand).
 Two seasons have aired, and after taking a year off, a third season, subtitled "Australia vs. New Zealand" aired in 2014.

-The Amazing Race Norge ("The Amazing Race Norway"): A race around the world (except for the Americas) open to Norwegian citizens, with a grand prize of 500 thousand kr (approximately US$85 thousand).
-Season 2 is on Norwegian TV currently.
+The Amazing Race Norge ("The Amazing Race Norway"): A race around the world (except for the Americas) open to Norwegian citizens, with a grand prize of 500 thousand Norwegian kronor (approximately US$82 thousand).
+Two seasons have aired.

-The Amazing Race Vietnam: Cuộc đua kỳ thú 2012: A race around Vietnam open to Vietnamese citizens, with a grand prize of 300 million ₫ (the lowest pay out at just over US$14 thousand).
+The Amazing Race Vietnam: Cuộc đua kỳ thú: A race around Vietnam open to Vietnamese citizens, with a grand prize of 300 million Vietnamese đồng (the lowest pay out at just over US$14 thousand).
 The second season was a Celebrity Edition, while the announced third season will be a mix of celebrities and "fanatics."

-The Amazing Race Philippines: A race around the Philippines open to Philippine residents, with a grand prize of ₱2 million (approximately US$49 thousand).
+The Amazing Race Philippines: A race around the Philippines open to Philippine residents, with a grand prize of 2 million Philippine pesos (approximately US$46 thousand).
 A unique aspect of the Race was its Philippine broadcast schedule, essentially shown every day of the week in half hour blocks Monday through Saturday, with a compilation episode shown Sundays.
 It is also notable for having a team break the "contacting people outside the Race" rule and receiving a 24-hour penalty.
 A second season, that will travel to other Asian countries, is in production.

 The Amazing Race (France): A race around the world open to French citizens.
 It is the first international edition of the show to travel to the United States.
 The grand prize was €50 thousand (approximately US$65 thousand).
+It lasted one season.

-The Amazing Race Central Europe: A cancelled version that would have been open to residents of Poland, the Czech Republic, Slovakia, Hungary, Romania, and Bulgaria.
+The Amazing Race Central Europe was cancelled and would have been open to residents of Poland, the Czech Republic, Slovakia, Hungary, Romania, and Bulgaria.

 Note: Tropes relating to the series or teams in general go here.
 Tropes and examples specific to certain teams should be placed on their respective character pages.